trip5/EspHome-Led-PixelClock/README.md

 ## Home Assistant Version

 The file [`EHLPClock-HA.yaml`](EHLPClock-HA.yaml) contains functions useful for using the clock with Home Assistant.
+It does not include the Time Zone Offset or Wifi Stop Seek but it does includes all of the functions below.

 ### Service Call